danielvigaru/check-type-of/README.md

 ### Using the `is...` and `isNot...` methods

-These receive a callback as a parameter and execute it if the item you're checking evaluates to that type.
+These methods take a callback as a parameter and execute it if the item being checked matches the specified type.
 You can chain multiple `is...` methods.

-1. Use the `is...` and `isNot...` counterpart of a method like you would use an if/else statement:
+1. Use `is...` and `isNot...` methods like you would use if/else statements:

 ```javascript
 CheckType.of(new Date())